NicolaiRuckel/beamer-template/README.md

+**This project is unmaintained and therefore will not be updated in the future!**

 # Yet another beamer template
 A minimal beamer template that hopefully does not look like shit.
 It uses the colors of the [Lucius color scheme](https://github.com/jonathanfilip/lucius).